LOADING ...

 Of a Republic for the workin' class, economic

-My name is James Connolly, I come here to die"
+My name is James Connolly, I come here to die

 Of a Republic for the workin' class, liberty

-Oh Lily, I want to die
+Oh Lily, I don't to die

-We've got so to live for
+We've got so much to for

-But I just take any more
+But I can't take any more

-Oh Lily, I just take any more
+Oh Lily, I just can't any more

-They've us out, they've banned our unions
+They've locked us out, they've our unions

-even treat their animals better than us
+They even their animals better than us

 In some full of harps and shamrocks